London Borough of Sutton: Environment

 The café in Manor Park, Sutton has a range of environmental features, in particular its straw-bale construction.
 It was built in 2010 using UK produced straw-bales and natural sustainable materials, a type of construction which means that the building could last for longer than 200 years.
 It was London's first energy-efficient building to use this method of construction.

 Hospitals

-St Helier Hospital (full title: St Helier Hospital and Queen Mary's Hospital for Children) in the London Borough of Merton and London Borough of Sutton is run by Epsom and St Helier University Hospitals NHS Trust along with Epsom Hospital.
+St Helier Hospital and Queen Mary's Hospital for Children in the London Borough of Merton and London Borough of Sutton is run by Epsom and St Helier University Hospitals NHS Trust along with Epsom Hospital.
 It is located next to the large St Helier estate and close to the major intersection known as Rosehill.
 The hospital offers a full range of hospital services including a 24-hour accident and emergency department.
 The site is also home to the South West Renal and Transplantation Service and the Queen Mary's Hospital for Children, a dedicated children's hospital.
 St Helier Hospital is a major teaching hospital for St George's, University of London, and is the second main teaching site for the clinical years of the medicine degrees outside of St George's Hospital.